-Aging eyes are typically the result of weakening of the support structures of the eyelids with the bulging of the fat normally found around the eyes.
+Aging eyes are typically the result of a weakening of the support structures of the eyelids with the bulging of the fat normally found around the eyes.
 Excessive skin may or may not be contributing to the aged appearance of the eyes.
 There may also be fine lines and creases around the eyes, which most patients consider undesirable.

-Blepharoplasty is a very patient specific procedure, and not all patients are good candidates.
+Blepharoplasty is a very patient-specific procedure, and not all patients are good candidates.
 For this reason, careful evaluation by an experienced surgeon is vital.
 Traditional Blepharoplasty incisions are concealed within the normal creases of the eyelids, or sometimes behind the lower eyelids.
-Complimentary procedures such as laser or chemical peeling of the skin around the eyes, or Botox® injections to eliminate crow's feet may be discussed with you to enhance your overall aesthetic result.
+Complimentary procedures such as laser or chemical peeling of the skin around the eyes, or Botox® injections to eliminate crow’s feet may be discussed with you to enhance your overall aesthetic result.

 Tips to remember:

 - Be sure to inform the physician of any eye problems that you may have such as dry eyes, excessive tearing, previous eye surgery, glaucoma, etc.

 - The procedure is performed in our office procedure room or can also be performed in the hospital operating room under a general anesthetic.

 - Someone will need to take you home following the procedure.